 Prerequisite: Math Placement Level 2 or MTH1012 with a grade of C or higher Continuation of Beginning Algebra.
 Topics include roots and radicals, quadratic functions, quadratic equations and inequalities, polynomial and rational functions, inverse functions, and exponential and logarithmic functions.
+Other topics may include: systems of equations, matrix algebra, complex numbers.
 Emphasis is placed on developing conceptual understanding and problem-solving skills.